Genomicper/SoHPC21/Tasks.md

 * If code left in R, important to maintain the environment as it is now.
 Migrate from read.table, data.frame etc to data.table (fread, https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).
 Compare using data.table full functionality with data.table for reading data in and tidyverse for data manipulation Parallelisation and optimisation of SNP and Gene permutations (maybe https://nceas.github.io/oss-lessons/parallel-computing-in-r/parallel-computing-in-r.html is useful).
 Benchmarking
 * Parallelisation and optimisation of SNP and Gene permutations (maybe https://nceas.github.io/oss-lessons/parallel-computing-in-r/parallel-computing-in-r.html is useful).
 Benchmarking

-* Re-write in in C/C++ and embed the code in R. Potential issues with paaralellisationin C/C++ are  (a) problems with 'core count' software grabs.
-I'm sure there is a proper way of saying this (autodetect vs determine cores to to be used). (b) setting random seed in a comparable way to R to make results comparable in the analysis (nothing to do with making R and C the same)
+* Re-write in in C/C++ and embed the code in R. Potential issues with paaralellisationin C/C++ are:
+   (a) problems with 'core count' software grabs.
+I'm sure there is a proper way of saying this (autodetect vs determine cores to to be used).
+   (b) setting random seed in a comparable way to R to make results comparable in the analysis (nothing to do with making R and C the same)
 * Extra: visualisation, try to visualise pathways.
 Maybe of interest for student interested in biology.